Differences and Similarities of Persian VS Arabic Language

 For instance, the common greeting “سلام” (salām) means “hello” in both languages.
 This is a basic example, as between 40-60% of modern Persian vocabulary has Arabic roots.

-The study of the Quran, and celebrating Islamic holidays and occasions such as Ramadan, and the Mecca pilgrimage have shaped modern Persian and Arabic cultures.
-The development of Islamic Calligraphy for the distribution of Islamic texts using the Arabic script is one of the similarities that make most people mistake the two languages.
+Studying the Quran and celebrating Islamic holidays and occasions such as Ramadan and the Mecca pilgrimage have shaped modern Persian and Arabic cultures.
+One of the similarities that makes most people mistake the two languages is the development of Islamic Calligraphy, which distributes Islamic texts using the Arabic script.

 Literature and Art

 Post-Islamic Persian literature is appreciated for its poetry, especially Ghazals and Masnavi, which center around love, Sufi mysticism, and philosophy.
-Poets such as Hafez, Saadi Shirazi, Rumi, and Omar Khayyam are some of the most famous Persian poets.
+Some of the most famous Persian poets are Hafez, Saadi Shirazi, Rumi, and Omar Khayyam.

 Calligraphy is one of the shared art forms adored by both Persians and Arabs since the spread of Islam.
 It was initially developed for writing the Quran but was gradually used to inscribe poetry and prose with style.
 There are many styles of calligraphy, some of which are shared between Persian and Arabic calligraphy.
 There are styles unique to Persian and Arabic, which have specific functions and are used to illustrate certain concepts, such as religious texts, poetry, etc.